 Director of Communications

-Sponsored by The Carnegie Foundation for the Advancement of Teaching and administered by the Council for Advancement and Support of Education, the awards recognize professors for their influence on teaching and their outstanding commitment to teaching undergraduate students.
+Sponsored by The Carnegie Foundation for the Advancement of Teaching and administered by the Council for Advancement and Support of Education, the awards recognize professors for their influence on teaching and their outstanding commitment to undergraduate students.
+A state Professor of the Year was also recognized in 40 states and the District of Columbia.

-The Professors of the Year will be honored today at a luncheon sponsored by TIAA-CREF at the Willard InterContinental Hotel in Washington, D.C.
-The four national winners will speak at the luncheon after being introduced by a former or current student.
-The professors will be available for interviews.
+The 2007 U.S. Professors of the Year will be honored today at a luncheon and awards ceremony at the Willard InterContinental Washington in Washington, D.C., where they will provide remarks following introductions by former students.

 The four national winners are:

-This year's U.S. Professors of the Year winners were selected from a pool of nearly 300 nominees.
-Judges select a national winner in each of four categories—baccalaureate colleges, community colleges, doctoral and research universities, and master’s universities and colleges—and then name state winners from entries that meet the program’s demanding criteria.
+This year’s U.S. Professors of the Year winners were selected from a pool of more than 300 nominees.
+Judges select a national winner in each of four categories—baccalaureate colleges, community colleges, doctoral and research universities, and master’s universities and colleges—and then name state winners from other entries that meet the program’s demanding criteria.

-Other sponsors include the American Association of Colleges of Nursing, the American Association of Community Colleges, the American Association of State Colleges and Universities, the American Association of University Professors, the Association of Community College Trustees, the Association of Governing Boards of Universities and Colleges, the Council of Independent Colleges, the National Council of University Research Administrators, and the Association of Jesuit Colleges and Universities.
+Other sponsors include the American Association of Colleges of Nursing, the American Association of Community Colleges, the American Association of State Colleges and Universities, the American Association of University Professors, the Association of Community College Trustees, the Association of Jesuit Colleges and Universities, the Council of Independent Colleges and the National Council of University Research Administrators.

 The Carnegie Foundation for the Advancement of Teaching is committed to developing networks of ideas, individuals, and institutions to advance teaching and learning.
 We join together scholars, practitioners, and designers in new ways to solve problems of educational practice.
 Toward this end, we work to integrate the discipline of improvement science into education with the goal of building the field's capacity to improve.